talwrii/plugin-repl/README.md

 This lets you execute javascript in a document *and* importantly interact with editor objects as though you were writing a plugin.
 This can be useful when developing plugins, or for "light-weight" scripting without having to develop a plugin.

-Over time various convenience functions may be added.

 # Using
 Install the plugin.
 I would advise binding CTRL-J to the commamd (Execute the current line or selection).

-You can then write javascript expressions and press CTRL-J (or run the related command) to execute these expressions.
+You can then write javascript expressions and then run commands to execute these expressions, return the result.
-You can also assign to variables, but you have to use the `var` keyword when doing so.
 A "dir" method is provided to allow you to inspect objects.
 And various useful objects are available.

 * `repl` is the plugin object for repl.